Keats/vat/README.md

     }
 }
 ```
+Look at `src/errors.rs` for the kind of error that could happen.

 In the case above we are only doing verification but the `validate_vat_number` function will return
 the information for that company as the following struct: